rails/rails/guides/source/active_model_basics.md

 => "Person"
 ```
 **`collection`** removes the namespace and returns the plural snake_cased name.
-It is generally used For Action Pack and/or Action View helpers to aid in
+It is generally used by Action Pack and/or Action View helpers to aid in
 rendering the name of partials/forms.

 ```irb